MestreLion/minecraft-installer/README.md

 I created this for my personal use only, and it works great for me on my Ubuntu 12.04 Precise Pangoling 64 bits.
 You milage may vary, so use this at own risk.

-Suggestions and improvements are always welcome.
-Fork it, hack it, and request a pull!

 The copyright and licence notice below applies to this installer, launcher and associated files *only*.
 Files downloaded using this installer, such as the